lapop-central/lapop/README.md

 ### 1. Data Structure

-AmericasBarometer datasets are distributed in Stata `.dta` format with multilingual metadata (question wording and response options) embedded as attributes.
+'AmericasBarometer' datasets are distributed in Stata `.dta` format with multilingual metadata (question wording and response options) embedded as attributes.
 These support cross-national and longitudinal comparability.

 ### 2. Preferred Loading Method